swamp-lang/website/content/idioms/_index.md

   the struct.

-Instead, if you must have more than four arguments, group related values into a struct and pass that as a single argument.
+Instead, if you must have more than four arguments, group related values into a named or anonymous struct and pass that as a single argument.
 This improves readability, makes the code self-documenting, and lets you extend later without breaking call sites.

 Functions with many parameters are harder to use correctly.
 Research suggests developers struggle with more than four parameters [RamaKak2013], and psychology